hbctraining/Training-modules/Intermediate_shell/lessons/AWK_module.md

 awk '{ print $3 }' animal_observations_edited.txt | awk -F "," '$2 ~ "coyote"'
 ```

-We use the first part
+We use the first part:

 ```bash
 awk '{ print $3 }' animal_observations_edited.txt
 ```

 To simply extract the Yosemite data (column 3).
-We use the second part
+We use the second part:

 ```bash
 awk -F "," '$2 ~ "coyote"'